Benefits of Using a Debit Card for Your Small Business

 Banks and credit unions have become more vigilant with security.
-When something unusual occurs—say a large purchase or one occurring in a state other than where you live—most banks will put a temporary hold on your card and flag purchases until you respond.
-Some banks allow you to turn your card off immediately if you lose it, and turn it back on if you find it on the floor of your car.
+When something unusual occurs—say a large purchase or one occurring in a state other than where you live—some banks may put a temporary hold on your card and flag purchases until you respond.
+Some banks may allow you to turn your card off immediately if you lose it, and turn it back on if you find it on the floor of your car.

 Chip-card technology such as EMV has made debit cards less vulnerable to point-of-sale fraud by encrypting transactions.

 Laws have expanded to offer more consumer protection for debit card users.
 Like credit card companies, banks have responsibilities by federal law to protect your account, but you must act quickly.
 According to the Electronic Funds Transfer Act (EFTA), you are not responsible for any unauthorized transactions if you report a consumer debit card missing before someone uses it.
 If someone uses your consumer debit card before you report it lost or stolen, your liability depends on how quickly you report the loss.